 Four-wheel drive is as useful on RC trucks as it is on real ones.
 It’s a must for heavy snow, and it gives the driver a lot more traction and control.
 If you’ll be taking your RC truck anywhere with inclement weather, getting a 4x4 model is a must.

 RC trucks play hard, and they often need replacement parts, so it’s important to buy one from a manufacturer who can provide product support long after your purchase.
-Some manufacturers offer lifetime parts and warranties on their trucks, so you’re covered for literally anything that could go wrong.
-As you’re shopping, compare warranties and read reviews to see how others fared when asking for help.
+Some manufacturers offer lifetime parts and support on their trucks, so you’re covered for literally anything that could go wrong.
+As you’re shopping, compare manufacturer protections and read reviews to see how others fared when asking for help.

 Most basic RC trucks cost between $25 and $75.
 Models in this price range are pretty straightforward.
 They reach speeds of around 25 miles per hour, they offer decent steering control, and they do okay in tall grass or when faced with similar obstacles.